wp-plugins/pretty-testimonial/readme.txt

 == Description ==

 Wordpress Pretty Testimonial is a Highly customizable pretty testimonial jQuery plugin for your WordPress website.
 By this plugin you can customize your webpage pretty testimonial.
 And you can embed pretty testimonial in a single content via shortcode in everywhere you want, even in theme files.
-You can change Pretty testimonial Slideshow Speed,Animation Speed,Testimonial Direction,Animation Loop mode,Reverse Mode,Slideshow Mode,Smooth Height Mode, title color, title font size,content color, content font size,Testimonial background color,Hide or Show content,Client image Shape,Client image Shape, Client image size,Show or Hide Client image and other settings &amp; by using the options and shortcode of this plugin.
+You can change Pretty testimonial Testimonial Direction, title color, title font size,content color, content font size,Testimonial background color,Hide or Show content,Show or Hide Client image and other settings &amp; by using the options and shortcode of this plugin.

 * [See the Live demo!&raquo;](http://raihanb.com/premium/pretty-testimonial-2)
 ### * <h1 style="margin-bottom:25px;font-size:20px;font-style:italic;text-decoration:underline">If you want this plugin with lot of options and features please go to <a style="font-size:28px" href="http://demo.plugime.com/pretty-testimonial"> this link </a> </h1>